Robert Borgatta: Military service

-In September 1945 as an officer in U.S. Army Intelligence, Master Sergeant Robert Borgatta (along with Corporal Nunzio Barbaro of Brooklyn and Lester J. McDonnell of Cleveland, Ohio) testified in the trial of Rita Louisa Zucca also known as “Axis Sally.”
-Zucca who had renounced her American citizenship in 1941 was broadcasting Nazi propaganda to U.S. troops in the Mediterranean.
+In September 1945 as an officer in U.S. Army Intelligence, Master Sergeant Robert Borgatta (along with Corporal Nunzio Barbaro of Brooklyn and Lester J. McDonnell of Cleveland, Ohio) testified in the trial of Rita Louisa Zucca, also known as “Axis Sally.”
+Zucca, who had renounced her American citizenship in 1941, had been broadcasting Nazi propaganda to U.S. troops in the Mediterranean.
 The tribunal would sentence her to four years for conspiring with the enemy with the intent of demoralizing U.S. soldiers.

-Robert was also featured again on the front page of the Times for a more light-hearted piece regarding his liberation of a small Italian village.
-The Office of Strategic Services (OSS) was a precursor to the CIA and Robert performed his duties through his Army Rangers attachment as an interrogator of Axis prisoners in Italy and North Africa.
-His fluency in five languages: French, Spanish, Italian, German and English, along with charm and presence, made him an effective interrogator.
+Robert was also featured on the front page of the Times for a more light-hearted piece regarding his liberation of a small Italian village.

+Robert worked for the Office of Strategic Services (OSS), a precursor to the CIA, through his Army Rangers attachment, as an interrogator of Axis prisoners in Italy and North Africa.
+His fluency in five languages (French, Spanish, Italian, German and English), along with charm and presence, made him an effective interrogator.
 Despite these skills and his college degree, he refused officer commissions and stayed at the rank of Master Sergeant.
-His first hand experiences at Monte Cassino changed him into a lifelong pacifist and an anti-war activist during the Viet Nam era.
+His first hand experiences at Monte Cassino made him a lifelong pacifist and an anti-war activist during the Vietnam war.

 Early career

-Robert had returned to New York a World War II veteran having spent three years overseas (1943–46), and prior to that having completed his MFA at Yale (1942).
+Robert had returned to New York a World War II veteran, having spent three years overseas (1943–46).
 His paintings in this period are mostly moody, dense urban landscapes and abstractions.

-Upon his return, Robert received an important commission from the prizefighter Joe Louis to produce a mural for Joe Louis’ nightclub and restaurant in Harlem: a fifty by eight foot mural (400 sq. ft.) depicting black contributions to American culture.
+Upon his return, Robert received an important commission from the prizefighter Joe Louis to produce a mural for his nightclub and restaurant in Harlem; a fifty by eight foot mural (400 sq. ft.) depicting black contributions to American culture.
 Among the historic figures he portrayed were Booker T. Washington, Dr. George Washington Carver, Paul Robeson, Bill “Bojangles” Robinson and Marian Anderson.
 Robert's objective was to “represent most of the distinguished black personalities in American history”.
-Joe Louis was also a war veteran and like Robert, an outsider in America.
-They were to remain lifelong friends.
-A wonderful Times Magazine photo shows Robert visiting Joe in the hospital, shortly before his announced retirement from his boxing career.
+Joe Louis was also a war veteran and, like Robert, an outsider in America.
+They were to remain lifelong friends, and Times Magazine published a photo of Robert visiting Joe in the hospital, shortly before he announced his retirement from boxing.